Naan Recipe (Without Yeast)

 Step by StepJump to Recipe

-Make these Naan that are deliciously soft and slightly chewy made without yeast.
-Naan are flatbreads made with leavened dough and popular in India and some South Asian countries.
-My tried and tested recipe is for you if you find that using yeast is a daunting affair.
-So this Naan recipe fits in as it is incredibly easy to make.
-You can cook naan on a griddle (tawa) or a skillet on a stovetop.
-Alternatively grill them in a tandoor or oven.
-Here I show 2 ways of roasting them – on the stove-top with direct flame and on the skillet.
+One of the most popular flatbreads in India and some South Asian countries, the Naan Bread is made with a leavened dough.
+Here’s my tried and tested Naan recipe to make these soft, slightly chewy and delicious flatbreads, without yeast.
+The incredibly easy one to make, if you find using yeast is a daunting affair.
+You can cook it on a griddle (tawa) or a skillet on a stovetop.
+Alternatively, grill in a tandoor or oven.
+Here I show 2 ways of roasting these breads – on the stovetop on direct flame and on the skillet.

 naan kept on top of each other in a cane basket. served with dal makhani in a white bowl and side of sliced onions garnished with coriander leaves in a small bowl.